-KIM ROLLINGS earned a PhD in Human Behavior and Design from Cornell University’s department of Design and Environmental Analysis before joining the University of Notre Dame faculty in 2013.
+KIM ROLLINGS holds a PhD in Human Behavior and Design from Cornell University’s department of Design and Environmental Analysis.
 Dr. Rollings examines influences of the built and natural environment on physical and mental health and health behaviors.
 Results inform the design process, architectural programming, city planning, policy, and design guidelines to bridge gaps between research, practice, and policy and establish healthy, socially responsible, and sustainable buildings and cities.
-CV: cv-rollings-2017-1-25
+Curriculum Vitae

 KENZIE ISAAC (’21), from Indianapolis, Indiana, is majoring in Sociology.
 She hopes to obtain an MD/PhD and pursue a career in public health research.
 Kenzie is actively involved with the Multicultural Pre-Med Society, Voices of Faith Gospel Choir, and the virtual community task force led by Notre Dame’s Office of Outreach and Engagement Recruitment, and she looks forward to participating in Healthy Places ND!

 SAM O’MELVENY (’18), from Dana Point, California, is majoring in Civil Engineering, and minoring in International Development Studies.
 He is planning on attending graduate school after graduation to study sustainable development.
 Sam is on the Notre Dame Cycling team, a member of the Notre Dame section of ASCE, a volunteer for the Center for Social Concerns and planning to be a resident assistant on O’Neill Hall in the upcoming year.
 He is also an avid runner and outdoors enthusiast.